Østensjø Line: Metro operations

-Services on the Østensjø Line were carried out by Line 3, originally running from Skullerud to Jernbanetorget in the city center.
+Services on the Østensjø Line were carried out by Line 3, originally running from Skullerud to Jernbanetorget in the city centre.
 The fourth line of the metro was the Furuset Line.
 Its initial opening took place on 18 November 1970, when services with Line 6 commenced to Haugerud.
-The city center service was extended to Sentrum on 9 January 1977.
+The city centre service was extended to Sentrum on 9 January 1977.
 However, this station was closed from 20 March 1983 to 7 March 1987, and reopened as Stortinget.
 During the last years of the 1980s the barres and payment stalls were removed and replaced with a proof-of-payment system.
-This unmanning of the station allowed for a significant cut in operating costs.
+This unstaffing of the station allowed for a significant cut in operating costs.
 The Sognsvann Line was converted to a metro line from 8 April 1995, allowing Line 3 to continue onwards to Ullevål stadion from that date.

 The line has received one extension after the metro conversion.
 Additional housing in the Mortensrud area resulted in plans to a metro connection to the area.
 Also the Lambertseter Line was considered to be extended to the area, but the Østensjø Line was eventually landed upon.
 Initial plans called for construction to commence in 1992 and be completed in 1994.
 However, construction did not start until 1995.
 The 2.4 km extension is built to allow speeds of 100 km/h, and represents a considerable longer distance between stations than what is normal on the network.
 Most of the section is in tunnels, though there are also two viaducts.
 The extension, excluding the new station, cost 215 million krone.
 The station cost 35 million krone.
 It was taken into use on 24 November 1997, but not officially opened until 4 January 1998.

 From 12 April 2003 the Østensjø Line was linked to the Sognsvann Line in such a manner Line 4 ran all the way to Sognsvann.
 This lasted until 9 December 2012, when it was shifted so that it instead ran along the Ring Line and terminated at Storo.
 In the meantime the T1000 trains were replaced with MX3000 trains.

 The line was closed in April 2015 for extensive maintenance and upgrades.
 Upon its reopening in April 2016, the weekday daytime frequency increased from four to eight trains per hour.
-Four trains per hour run through the city center and connect to the Kolsås Line, while the four other trains only run from Mortensrud to Stortinget and are cancelled during the school summer vacation.
+Four trains per hour run through the city centre and connect to the Kolsås Line, while the four other trains only run from Mortensrud to Stortinget and are cancelled during the school summer vacation.
 The evening and weekend service is four trains per hour, with all trains running the full Mortensrud-Kolsås route.